jerebear12/seaweedtest/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A C# graphical user interface made to interact with a test seaweedfs instance.
+A C# graphical user interface made to interact with a test seaweedfs instance.<br>
-SeaweedTest uses http requests to upload and download files from seaweedfs.
+SeaweedTest uses http requests to upload and download files from seaweedfs.<br>
-SeaweedTest allows for viewing of files and user based access and storage.
+SeaweedTest allows for viewing of files with user based access and storage.<br>
 SeaweedTest does not support deletion of files currently.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>